heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ---

 ## 2. Design the experience
-- Requirements and Content
+- Requirements and content
 - User scenarios
 - Sketching and process flows
 - Wireframes and prototyping
 - Feedback

 In the Design phase, my goal is to translate the abstract nature of goals, user needs, and strategy into tangible flows, pages, content, and clicks.
-Our cadence evolved into weekly "sprints" (not Agile) that involved Friday design reviews that doubled as planning for the week ahead.
-Wednesdays, we would meet internally to validate while leaving enough time for adjustments before review.
+Our cadence evolved into weekly "sprints" that involved Friday design reviews that doubled as planning for the week ahead.
+Wednesdays were for meeting internally to validate while leaving enough time for adjustments before the Friday review.

-### Requirements and Content
+### Requirements and content
 This project revolved around financial accuracy, retirement savings, and other complex calculations that made using "lorem ipsum" and FPO monetary values unrealistic.
 In order to validate if a design was working, we needed 100% realistic savings values, years until retirement, types of accounts, financial predictions, actual expenses to consider, and more.

 I created and maintained a requirements folder that become home to spreadsheets with complex calculation models, content needs, user scenarios, net new systems for communicating financial health, required form fields, and other specifics that became the backbone of the product.
 Much of this information was created in collaboration with Acme's analytics department, our financial experts, and the other savvy professionals that made up our team.